Apparent death: Spiders

 In the nuptial gift-giving spider, thanatosis is incorporated into their mating display.
 A study in 2008 demonstrated that male Pisaura mirabilis spiders who displayed thanatosis were more likely to copulate with females and copulated longer.

+Green Lacewings

+Larvae of Chrysoperla plorabunda engage in tonic immobility when they come into close proximity with a predator.
+Usage of tonic immobility as an antipredator strategy has been shown to vary with energy availability and within-population genetic variation, with lacewings under energetic stress being more likely to engage in tonic immobility.

 Vertebrates

 Tonic immobility has been observed in a large number of vertebrate taxa, including sharks, fish, amphibians, reptiles, birds, and mammals.

 Sharks

 Some sharks can be induced into tonic immobility by inverting them and restraining them by hand, e.g. dogfish sharks, lemon sharks, whitetip reef sharks.
 For tiger sharks (measuring 3–4 metres in length), tonic immobility can be induced by humans placing their hands lightly on the sides of the animal's snout in the area surrounding the eyes.
 During tonic immobility in sharks, the dorsal fins straighten, and both breathing and muscle contractions become more steady and relaxed.
 This state persists for an average of 15 minutes before recovery and the resumption of active behaviour.
 Scientists have exploited this response to study shark behaviour; chemical shark repellent has been studied to test its effectiveness and to more accurately estimate dose sizes, concentrations and time to recovery.
 Tonic immobility can also be used as a form of mild anesthesia during experimental manipulations of sharks.

 Scientists also believe that tonic immobility can be a stressful experience for sharks.
 By measuring blood chemistry samples when the shark is immobile, it has been suggested that tonic immobility can actually put stress on the shark, and reduce breathing efficiency.
 Others think sharks have a series of compensatory mechanisms that work to increase respiration rates and lower stress.

 It has been observed that orcas can exploit sharks' tonic immobility to prey on large sharks.
 Some orcas ram sharks from the side to stun them, then flip the sharks to induce tonic immobility and keep them in such state for sustained time.
 For some sharks, this prevents water from flowing through their gills and the result can be fatal.